 Amsterdam is a city of many aspects, and major events and celebrations are a dominant part of its culture.
 There is always something exciting going on, so you will never get bored.
 The most famous annual public events include ADE (Amsterdam Dance Event), King’s Day, Gay Pride, Light Festival and Christmas and New Year’s eve.

 King’s Day (Koningsdag)

 When: 27 April (26 April if 27 April falls on a Sunday)

-It is the day that the Kingdom of the Netherlands celebrates the birthday of the monarch.
-The city turns into an orange coloured (symbolizes the pride for Dutch royal family – the House of Orange-Nassau) party ground with live music, carnivals and multiple boat parties.
+It is the day that the Kingdom of the Netherlands celebrates the birthday of the King.
+The city turns into an orange coloured (symbolizes the pride for Dutch Royal family – the House of Orange-Nassau) party ground with live music, carnivals and multiple boat parties.
 The funkier you dress – the better you will blend in.

 Koningsdag now sees celebrations on a large scale, with multiple concerts and special events in public spaces, particularly in Amsterdam.
 An outdoor concert takes place at Amsterdam’s Museumplein (15 min from the hotel), which accommodates as many as 800,000 people.